martinrenner/RENBoard/README.md

 - **Interactive Board:** Create and organize cards on a Kanban board with seamless interactions.
 - **Manage Your Project Tasks:** Utilize drag-and-drop capabilities to easily move tasks across different stages of your project.
-- **Customizable Columns:** Adapt the board to fit the specific needs of your project by customizing column/stages names and the number of columns/stages.
+- **Customizable Columns/Stages:** Adapt the board to fit the specific needs of your project by customizing column names and the number of columns.
 - **Visualization:** Track project performance and milestones with detailed statistics including a Burndown chart and measurements of Project Velocity/Throughput.

 ## ⚙️ Technical Stack